 The service allows citizens to report non-emergency requests, such as potholes and graffiti, via their mobile devices, which are then serviced through a back-end, enterprise customer relationship management system.

 Powered by New York City’s 311 open data, here’s a great video visualization of the 1,551,402 phone, text and online 311 requests made in 2012.
-Note the map lights up in November during Hurricane Sandy.

 New York City’s Michael Flowers gives an overview of how the city leverages data analytics to solve problems and better serve citizens.
-Flowers is the analytics director for the mayor’s office of policy and strategic planning and director of the financial crime task force.

 Fix 311 aims to be a nationwide app for the 311 system using smartphones and GPS.
 Fix 311 also includes a CRM system to manage cases.